-Advertisement graphics and photos courtesy by Audubon Center for Birds of Prey
+Advertisement graphics courtesy by Audubon Center for Birds of Prey

 Driving from Orlando to Maitland is only a short drive.
 Check your GPS for the best route.
 Due to the popularity of this event we encourage carpooling.
 There is a limited amount of parking space near the center.
 Plus, there is offsite parking available at St. Lawrence AME Church located at 549 E. Kennedy Blvd., Eatonville, FL 32751, which is just a $5 donation.